andresalinas18/calculator/README.md

-this is a calculatorto finsh The Odin Project course.
+this is a calculator to finsh The Odin Project course.